Converting Audience into Customers the Wootag Way!

 As gender norms are still strict and repressive in the Middle East, most brands shy away from exploring the subject.
 For Arab women to be successful athletes, they are defying the conventions of women in their society.
 From Parkour to singing to fencing and boxing, these women are heralded as inspiring and leading activist figures.

 McDonald’s Malaysia has taken a leaf out of Netflix’s approach to short snippets to engage viewers.
 The fast food giant used a series of shorter 12-second ads to drive visibility of its new campaign, paired with a 46-second spot to entice viewer participation when they launched the Spicy Korean burger.
-The ads were inspired by Korean drama storylines and gives viewers their opportunity to sink deeper into the story.
+The ads were inspired by Korean drama storylines and give viewers their opportunity to sink deeper into the story.

 Celcom, a long-standing Malaysian mobile telecommunications company, sought to use short videos that were released gradually, to build emotional connections with its customers.
 The 30 short-form videos led to a more substantial campaign released after Hari Raya.